Diclofenac Sodium 25MG Tablets

 - Cardiac glycosides (for example digoxin), used to treat heart problems

-- Medicines known as SSRIs (used to treat depression)
+- Medicines are known as SSRIs (used to treat depression)

 - Oral steroids (an anti-inflammatory drug)